Residential conveyancing timescales

 • If you are buying a new build property which is not yet built, the time it takes to complete the transaction will be governed by the timescale for the build, which we cannot estimate without knowing the circumstances of a particular case.

-The key stages of a residential leasehold sale process
+Key stages of a residential freehold purchase

 For example:-